 One of the best known repeat Christmas commercials is the Folgers “Peter” commercial where college student “Peter” comes home for Christmas in a snowstorm, and makes Folgers coffee with his little sister.
-While it hasn’t been running recently, it has been shown so much at holiday time that people think it runs.
+While the 1986 commercial hasn’t been running recently, it has been shown so much at holiday time that people think it runs.
 (It also spawned a less beloved redo a decade ago.)

 Folgers had roots in San Francisco, but it gained national prominence with Proctor & Gamble (NYSE: PG), which turned it into a national brand.
 They sold the brand to J.M.
-Smucker (NYSE: SJM) this year for $3 billion.
+Smucker (NYSE: SJM) for $3 billion.
 Founded in 1850, Folgers is the leading coffee brand in the U.S.

 They shot the commercial in 1986.
 The agency was Cunningham & Walsh, one of the great agencies (it merged into N.W.
 Ayer, and it is now called Publicis).
 The agency was credited by John Pepper in his What Really Matters: Service, Leadership, People, and Values with making Folgers a household name.

 We caught up with California actor Greg Wrangler, who played Peter and still does commercials (you will recognize him in this Capital One commercial).
 He has also done soap operas, and dozens of other roles, including He is an actor, known for Hawaii Five-0, All My Children and CSI: NY.

 BrandlandUSA: Does the commercial run each year?
 Or how recently has it run?
 I feel like I saw it a few years ago, but not sure exactly when.